-Access to safe water has been compromised by Cyclone Idai, particularly for displaced people living in collective centres, as well as people trapped by flood waters.
+Access to safe water was compromised by both Cyclone Idai and Cyclone Kenneth, particularly for displaced people living in collective centres, as well as people in areas where water supply was cut.
 Even prior to the crisis, only half of Mozambicans had access to improved water supply and only one in five use improved sanitation facilities.
-Most households impacted by flooding have lost access to safe sanitation, with latrines overflowing and homes destroyed.
-People who have sort refuge in collective centres usually schools and churches - are living in overcrowded and congested conditions with limited access to safe water.
-There is an urgent need to separate sleeping arrangements in these sites, as different families are sleeping together, increasing the risk of gender-based Violence, including sexual abuse of minor children.
-Meanwhile, people trapped by the flooding have had limited access to safe water and sanitation, as rising flood waters damaged water supply systems and cut access to clean water sources.
-Each of these factors significantly heightens the risk of communicable disease outbreaks, including cholera and malaria.
+Most households impacted by flooding during Cyclone Idai lost access to safe sanitation, with latrines overflowing and homes destroyed.
+People who sought refuge in collective centres usually schools and churches - were living in overcrowded and congested conditions with limited access to safe water.
+Meanwhile, tens of thousands of people living in Cyclone Kenneth-affected areas lost access to water, including due to power cuts in key urban centres, such as Macomia, Mucojo and Quissanga towns.
+Each of these factors significantly heightened the risk of disease outbreaks, including cholera and malaria.
+Meanwhile, women and girls have been forced to walk longer distances to access clean water and firewood, exposing them to heightened risk of gender-based violence.

-Cyclone Idai caused major damage to health facilities, with at least 45 health centres damaged by the storm and subsequent flooding.
-The emergency room of the Beira Central Hospital was extensively damaged during Cyclone Idai's landfall, rendering it non-functional.
-At the same time, community health centres lost access to supply chains for drugs or were unable to open due to flooding.
-An estimated 67,000 women impacted by the cyclone are reportedly pregnant, of whom 60 per cent (19,000) are expected to give birth within the next three months.
-The majority of these women were attending pre-natal clinics in neighbouring health centres, which have been destroyed or damaged.
+Cyclone Kenneth and Cyclone Idai caused major damage to health facilities, with at least 62 health centres damaged or destroyed.
+The emergency room of the Beira Central Hospital was extensively damaged during Cyclone Idai's landfall, rendering it non-functional in the aftermath of the storm.
+At the same time, community health centres lost access to supply chains for drugs, with damaged medicine being lost and were unable to open due to flooding.
+It is estimated that 67,000 women impacted by Cyclone Idai are reportedly pregnant, of whom 60 per cent (19,000) were expected to give birth in the three months following landfall.
+Meanwhile, over 7,000 pregnant women are estimated to be at risk of unsafe childbirth in areas affected by Cyclone Kenneth.
+The majority of these women were attending pre-natal clinics in health centres which have been destroyed or damaged.
 HIV prevalence in Mozambique is among the highest globally, and this disaster is expected to increase the risk of transmission as well as to jeopardise access to care for people living with HIV.
-More than 77,000 women of reproductive age are reportedly HIV positive and in need of urgent access to routine medication and other related nursing care in crisis-affected areas.
+In Sofala province, which bore the brunt of Cyclone Idai, at least one in six adults are HIV positive.
+In Buzi, several women and girls who reported having sex for money noted that more money is typically offered if they do not use condoms, exposing them to heightened risk of sexually transmitted disease.

-Cyclone Idai and the preceding pockets of drought are both occurring in a context of chronic undernutrition.
-Zambezia province, for example, already had stunting rates of 41 per cent and has been impacted by both drought and floods.
+Cyclone Kenneth and Cyclone Idai and the preceding drought are occurring in a context of chronic undernutrition.
 Prior to Cyclone Idai, five districts were expected to face IPC Acute Malnutrition phase 2 or above during the 2018-2019 lean season: Balama in Cabo Delgado; Marara in Tete province; Milange in Zambezia province and Macossa in Manica province.
-Each of the causes of acute malnutrition in these districts - including low quality and quantity of infant feeding; increased occurrence of childhood diseases, such as diarrhoea and malaria; low coverage of health and sanitation services; and low access to safe water sources - have been exacerbated by drought and floods.
-Results from the SETSAN analysis also show a concerning food security and nutrition situation in five districts in the north of Cabo Delgado province linked to conflict and violence: Quissanga, Macomia, Mocimboa da Praia, Nangade and Palma.
+Each of the causes of acute malnutrition in these districts - including low quality and quantity of infant feeding; increased occurrence of childhood diseases, such as diarrhoea and malaria; low coverage of health and sanitation services; and low access to safe water sources - have been exacerbated by the drought and floods.
+Results from the annual food security and nutrition analysis (SETSAN) prior to Cyclone Kenneth already showed a concerning food security and nutrition situation in five districts in the north of Cabo Delgado province linked to conflict and violence: Macomia, Mocimboa da Praia, Nangade, Palma and Quissanga.
+This includes two of the districts - Macomia and Quissanga hardest-hit by Cyclone Kenneth.